A Brief History of Milk

 The protein and calcium in cow’s milk particularly has been well-studied and may contribute substantially to better overall nutrition and bone health for children.
 As summarized by Janet Rich-Edwards and colleagues (2007), studies show that children who consume cow’s milk products have

-• reduced risk of protein malnutrition,
+- reduced risk of protein malnutrition,

-• fewer dental cavities,
+- fewer dental cavities,

-• increased mineral content in their bones and fewer bone fractures, and
+- increased mineral content in their bones and fewer bone fractures, and

-• reduce risk of developing rickets
+- reduce risk of developing rickets

 Much of the research is correlative, but some experimental evidence is available too.
 One randomized, controlled study gave Chinese school girls 330 mL of cow’s milk per day.
 After two years, these girls saw small but statistically significant increases in their bone mineral content and bone density compared with girls in a control group (Du et al 2004).

-Milk consumption appears to promote growtmilkancient2h.
+Milk consumption appears to promote growth.
 In the Chinese study mentioned above, the milk-supplemented girls were taller than controls.
 And many other studies have documented a correlation between cow’s milk consumption and height in children (Hoppe et al 2006).
 This is no longer simply anecdotal.
 For instance, a U.S. study found that preschool children who were in the top 25% for milk consumption were about a centimeter taller than their peers (Wiley 2009).
 Another U.S. study found that milk consumption was linked with taller teenagers, even after controlling for age, sex, household income, and ethnicity (Wiley 2005).

 It is not certain whether milk is promoting growth because milk drinkers are intaking more protein or because of cow milk’s growth hormone (GH) and insulin-like growth factor.